Spooner Oldham shaped Southern soul with his formidable talent.

 Dewey Lyndon “Spooner” Oldham is a linchpin of the Southern soul and R&B sound.

 In 1967 Oldham resumed his songwriting partnership with singer/guitarist Dan Penn at Chips Moman’s American Studios in Memphis.
 Oldham has written a brace of soul classics with Penn, including James and Bobby Purify’s “I’m Your Puppet,” James Carr’s “The Dark End of the Street,” the Box Tops’ “Cry Like a Baby,” and Janis Joplin’s “A Woman Left Lonely.”
-The duo estimate that they’ve written between 400 and 500 songs together.
+The duo estimate that they’ve written between four hundred and five hundred songs together.

 A subsequent move to Los Angeles found Oldham recording with a variety of artists across the stylistic spectrum, including Jackson Browne, Linda Ronstadt, Gene Clark, Ry Cooder, the Flying Burrito Brothers and many others.
-He played on Bob Dylan’s Saved album and added his churchy, soulful keyboards to Dylan’s Saved and Shot of Love tours.
-He’s also and recorded with Neil Young in a relationship that dates back more than a quarter century.
+He played on Bob Dylan’s Saved (1980) and added his churchy, soulful keyboards to Dylan’s Saved and Shot of Love tours.
+He has also recorded with Neil Young in a partnership that dates back more than a quarter century.